ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/06-asymptotic-analysis.md

 : or equivalently: $f\in\Theta(g)$ **iff** $f\in O(g) \wedge f\in\Omega(g)$

-(These definitions assume that $f$ and $g$ are *monotonically increasing*, i.e., that they never decrease when the input increases.
+These definitions assume that $f$ and $g$ are *monotonically increasing*, i.e., that they never decrease when the input increases.
-But since we will only be using them for comparing computational resources, they will always be monotonically increasing.)
+But since we will only be using them for comparing computational resources, they will always be monotonically increasing.

-::: topic
+::: example
 #### Example: Comparing two functions

 Assume $f(n) = n^2$ and $g(n) = 1000n\log n$.